 Under Minnesota Statutes Chapter 10A, registration and reporting as a lobbyist is required when an individual is compensated more than \$3,000 for attempting to influence legislative or administrative action, or the official action of a political subdivision, by communicating with public or local officials.1 Prior to 2023, lobbyist registration and reporting requirements had applied only to attempts to influence state-level bodies and a defined group of "metropolitan governmental units" in the seven-county metropolitan area.
-For purposes of lobbying, metropolitan governmental units included counties in the metropolitan area, regional railroad commissions in the metropolitan area, the Metropolitan Council, the Metropolitan Airport Commission, the Metropolitan Parks and Open Space Commission, the Metropolitan Sports Facilities Commission, and cities within the metropolitan area with a population greater that 50,000.
-After the 2020 census there were 17 cities with a population of over 50,000 in the Metropolitan area.2
+For purposes of lobbying, metropolitan governmental units included counties in the metropolitan area, regional railroad authorities in the metropolitan area, the Metropolitan Council, the Metropolitan Airports Commission, the Metropolitan Parks and Open Space Commission, the Metropolitan Sports Facilities Commission, and cities within the metropolitan area with a population greater than 50,000.
+After the 2020 census there were 17 cities with a population of over 50,000 in the metropolitan area.2

 All other political subdivisions within the state were outside of the scope of lobbyist registration and reporting.
 Therefore, from the standpoint of Chapter 10A, lobbying of local government did not occur outside of the metropolitan area, or even within the metropolitan area if the city had a population of 50,000 or less or the local government was a different type of political subdivision, such as a school district or township.
-Of course, lobbying efforts to influence local government does occur throughout the state, but public disclosure on those efforts did not exist.
-To address this problem the legislature moved to expand lobbyist registration and reporting to include all political subdivisions in 2023.
-The effective date of the legislative change was January 1, 2024.
+Of course, lobbying to influence local government occurred throughout the state, but public disclosure of those efforts did not exist under Chapter 10A.
+To address this problem the legislature enacted legislation to expand lobbyist registration and reporting to include all political subdivisions in 2023.
+The effective date of the legislation was January 1, 2024.3

-Expanding lobbying to all political subdivisions created questions and uncertainty in the lobbying profession, among individuals who were not lobbyists but who regularly communicate with local government, and among elected and appointed local officials in political subdivisions.
+Expanding lobbying to encompass all political subdivisions created questions and uncertainty in the lobbying profession, and also among individuals who were not lobbyists but who regularly communicate with local government.
+The expanded definitions also created uncertainty among elected and appointed local officials in political subdivisions.
 Questions as to how the Board would administer the expanded definition of lobbying were brought forward in a series of advisory opinion requests sent to the Board.
-Starting in December of 2023, through February of 2024, the Board issued five advisory opinions4 that provided guidance regarding fifty scenarios involving various communications with local officials and addressed whether the communications would require registration and reporting as a lobbyist.
+From December of 2023 through February of 2024, the Board issued five advisory opinions that provided guidance regarding fifty scenarios involving various communications with local officials, and provided guidance on whether the communications would require registration and reporting as a lobbyist.